jonas089/casper-nft-sandbox-demo/README.md

 This app is an experimental platform built for educational purposes on the Casper Blockchain. \
 Users can learn how to mint NFTs on Casper and use the Signer chrome extension, together with the Casper Block Explorer.

+# Video tutorial series
+[Workshop](https://youtube.com/playlist?list=PLq1atlGCXMqMgoMPKvMiA219LQXA_iPEI) on the Cep-78 NFT standard and Casper Sandbox application on Youtube.
+Edit: In the second video, I made a mistake saying that the transfer function takes a hash identifier and an account-hash.
+To send tokens you should supply the hash identifier and the publickey.
+At the current state of the application, the Transfer button will be unresponsive when an account-hash, or anything other than a valid public key is supplied.

 # Milestones and Roadmap

 **Latest Changes**